What Architects and Interior Designers Need to Know About AI and Living Wall Specification

 AI-assisted drafting tools are cutting the time it takes to produce construction documentation.
 For living wall vendors producing custom shop drawings for architect partners, this means fewer delays during the coordination phase and faster back-and-forth during design development.

-Questions Worth Adding to Your Specification Brief
+Questions Worth Adding to Your Spec Brief

-The practical shift for architects and interior designers is this: the questions you ask at the specification stage now determine how the wall performs for the next 40 years, not just how it looks at practical completion.
+The practical shift for architects and interior designers is this: the questions you ask at the specification stage now determine how the wall performs for the next 20 years, not just how it looks at practical completion.

 Before the next project goes out to tender, consider asking: